adammurdoch/build-builder/README.md

 The `--source-files` option specifies the number of source files per project.
 Default is 3.

-The `--http-repo` option generates an additional build that produces an HTTP repository that provides external libraries.
+The `--http-repo` option generates an additional build that produces an HTTP Maven repository that provides external libraries.
 This repository and its classes are referenced by the generated build.
-Use `gradle -p repo run` to build and start the HTTP server and libraries.
+Use `gradle -p repo-server run` to build the libraries and start the HTTP server.
 Not available for Swift builds.

+The `--http-repo-libraries` option specifies the number of libraries to include in the HTTP repository.
+Default is 3.

 The `--builds` option specifies the number of builds to generate.
 Set to greater than 1 to generate a composite build.
 Default is 1.